See What I Wanna See: Production history

 The musical has also been presented by university groups in the UK and U.S. LaChiusa taught a four-hour master class at Minnesota State University, Mankato, in November 2008 as part of that University's production.
 The first college to put on the production was Oberlin College in Ohio.

+In June 2008, a highly sophisticated and critically acclaimed production opened at the Seoul Opera House complex.
+This was a very successful version produced by the Korean company Musical Heaven, and directed by the innovative and avant-garde Colombian theater director Javier Gutiérrez R. This same year the play was nominated for numerous Korean musical theater awards, winning some of them.
+The production was seen by thousands of people in a sold-out run.

 In February 2009, the first New York City revival of See What I Wanna See was produced by 5th Floor Productions at the Ida K. Lang Recital Hall at Hunter College in a limited engagement of two performances.
 It was produced by Michael Sancilio with direction by Corey Chambliss.

-The Signature Theatre, Arlington, Virginia, presented the musical from April 7, 2009 through May 31, 2009.
+The Signature Theatre, Arlington, Virginia, presented the musical from April 7, 2009, through May 31, 2009.

 In October 2013, a brand new production of the show opened in New York City at The Producers Club.
 Directed and Choreographed by Jason Wise, the cast featured Ben Liebert (Janitor/Priest), Brian Bailey (Medium/Aunt Monica), Parker Krug (Morito/Husband/CPA), Nate Suggs (Thief/Reporter), and Colby Levin (Kesa/Wife/Actress).
 Wise's production used a complex but streamlined draping system to differentiate environments and marked the premiere of a male playing the role of the Medium/Aunt Monica, as well as an actor playing a Trombone (which is not written into the licensed score) on stage.

+In 2024, Out of the Box Theatrics produced the show Off-Broadway at Theatre 154, notably cast entirely with actors of Asian/Pacific Islander descent, including Sam Simahk, Marina Kondo, Zachary Noah Piser, and Kelvin Moon Loh.
+The production received a nomination for the Drama Desk Award for Outstanding Revival of a Musical, along with Piser receiving a nomination for Outstanding Featured Performance in a Musical and Tom Lee for Outstanding Puppet Design.